syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Core.md

 ## Filling forms

 An interactive form, sometimes referred to as an AcroForm is a collection of fields for gathering information interactively from the user.
-A [PDF document](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) can contain any number of fields appearing in any combination of pages, all of that make a single, globally interactive form spanning the entire document.
+A [PDF document](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) or [existing PDF document](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) can contain any number of fields appearing in any combination of pages, all of that make a single, globally interactive form spanning the entire document.

-.NET Core PDF library allows you to create and manipulate existing form in PDF document.
+.NET Core PDF library allows you to [create and manipulate existing form](https://www.syncfusion.com/document-processing/pdf-framework/net/pdf-library/pdf-form-fields) in PDF document using [PdfForm](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfForm.html) class.
+The [PdfLoadedFormFieldCollection](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedFormFieldCollection.html) class represents the entire field collection of the loaded form.
 To work with existing form documents, the following namespaces are required.

 1. Syncfusion.Pdf
 2. Syncfusion.Pdf.Parsing